The wave operator representation of quantum and classical dynamics: The waveoperator

 We begin our treatment by making explicit a freedom present in the in the Liouville equation.
 This describes the dynamics for the density matrix $\hat{\rho}$ of a quantum system:

 where $\hat{H}$ is a self-adjoint Hamiltonian.
 The expectation value of an observable $\hat{O}$ is obtained as

-Let us first assume that the density matrix can be decomposed into the form:
+{First, the density matrix, as a non-negative operator, can always be decomposed into the form}:

-where in what follows we shall refer to $\hat{\Omega}(t)$ as the \textit{wave operator}.
-Following this assignation, we might ask what form the dynamics of $\hat{\Omega}(t)$ can take while remaining consistent with both Eq.~\eqref{EqQuantumLiouvilleEq} and Eq.~\eqref{EqRhoThroughOmega}.
+where in what follows we shall refer to $\hat{\Omega}(t)$ as the \textit{waveoperator}.
+Following this assignation, we might ask what form the dynamics of $\hat{\Omega}(t)$ can take while remaining consistent with both Eqs.~\eqref{EqQuantumLiouvilleEq} and~\eqref{EqRhoThroughOmega}.
 We find that the most general form of evolution permitted is

 where $\hat{F}$ is an arbitrary self-adjoint operator.
 It is easy to show from this that